 In turn, anti-ransomware solutions implement ransomware protection by attempting to detect ransomware as it performs malicious activity.
 This approach involves different technology and yields better results regarding accuracy and protection against zero-day threats.
 However, it means that some files are encrypted before ransomware is detected and stopped.
 To eliminate this disadvantage, there are anti-ransomware solutions that provide data protection and the ability to recover the files lost during the detection process.
 Advanced ransomware protection tools also provide real-time backup capabilities and data safeguarding in impenetrable repositories, allowing file recovery even in the case of a successful ransomware infection.
 All these make dedicated anti-ransomware solutions better than the antivirus counterparts at detecting and protecting against ransomware.

-For best results, antivirus and anti-ransomware should be used together to eliminate known threats before they execute and contribute to ransomware prevention, reduce the chance of ransomware infection and ultimately provide effective ransomware protection, especially against zero-day ransomware variants.
+For good enterprise ransomware protection, antivirus and anti-ransomware should be used together to eliminate known threats before they execute and contribute to ransomware prevention, reduce the chance of ransomware infection and ultimately provide effective ransomware protection, especially against zero-day ransomware variants.

 How we can help